 Q - Queen’s View

-One of Scotland’s most famous viewpoints Queen’s View is located in the heart of Highland Perthshire.
+One of Scotland’s most famous viewpoints is Queen’s View, which is located in the heart of Highland Perthshire.

-Here you’ll be greeted with amazing views of Loch Tummel and the Schiehallion mountain, possibly along with some confusion.
+Here you will enjoy amazing views of Loch Tummel and the Schiehallion mountain peak.

-Why?
-The origins of Queen’s View has still not been 100% confirmed.
-Although thought to be named after Queen Victoria following a visit to the area in 1866, others believe the name originates from an earlier visit by Queen Isabella of Scotland, the wife of the mighty Robert the Bruce.
+The origins of Queen’s View have still not been 100% confirmed.
+Although the name may have come after Queen Victoria visited the area in 1866, others believe it originated from an earlier visit by Queen Isabella of Scotland, the wife of the mighty Robert the Bruce.

 R - Rob Roy

-He’s been written about by Sir Walter Scott, but he is in actual fact a real historical figure that led a very colourful life.
+The author, Sir Walter Scott, wrote about him, but he is, in fact, a real historical figure who led a very colourful life.
 Also known as the Robin Hood of Scotland, Rob Roy MacGregor was a man of many guises.

-He supported the Jacobite Rebellion calling for the return of King of the House of Stuart, became outlawed and then pardoned and married Mary, also a MacGregor.
+He supported the Jacobite Rebellion, calling for the return of the Stuart King.
+He became an outlaw, was pardoned, and married Mary, also a MacGregor.

 You can visit lots of attractions across Scotland that have links with Rob Roy, like Sir Walter Scott’s home, Abbotsford, where you can see his gun.
-Take a cruise on Loch Katrine to see Factor’s Island, where Rob Roy imprisoned the Duke of Montrose’s factor then visithis grave in the little village of Balquhidder.
+You can take a cruise on Loch Katrine to see Factor’s Island, where Rob Roy imprisoned the Duke of Montrose’s factor, then visit his grave in the little village of Balquhidder.

 S - Skye

-Visitors to Skye, the largest of the inner Hebridean islands, will be greeted with jaw dropping views, wildlife including eagles, dolphins and red deer and even dinosaurs.
+Visitors to Skye, the largest of the Inner Hebridean islands, will experience jaw-dropping views, wildlife including eagles, dolphins, red deer, and even dinosaurs.
 Well, dinosaur fossils at the very least!

-The castles of Clans MacDonald and MacLeod are also based in Skye, along with 12 Munros and the Trotternish Ridge - a hillwalkers paradise.
+The castles of Clan MacDonald and MacLeod are also based in Skye, along with 12 Munros and the Trotternish Ridge - a hillwalkers paradise.

-And of course, you can’t forget about the links of the Jacobite Rebellion and Bonnie Prince Charlie with Skye…it’s iconic Scotland at its very best.
+And of course, you cannot forget about the romantic links to the Jacobite Rebellion and Bonnie Prince Charlie.

 T - Torridon